-The FACE™ Consortium is a government and industry forum that defines standardized approaches for using open standards with avionic and defense systems in the effort to promote interoperability throughout large scale internet connected systems.
+DO-178C is a software development and certification process used by the United States Federal Aviation Administration (FAA) and European Union Avionic Safety Agency (EASA) to ensure the airworthiness of software components deployed in civilian aircraft.The FACE™ Consortium is a government and industry forum that defines standardized approaches for using open standards with avionic and defense systems in the effort to promote interoperability throughout large scale internet connected systems.

+Safety conscious advocates are unwilling to inherit design complexities that require too much software to develop and maintain that may result in system behavior states that are impossible to reason about and test.
 Interoperability advocates are unwilling to accept stove pipe implementations that lack interoperability properties and the ability to recoup investments through design reuse.
 Both camps have legitimate concerns, with the debate escalating in the advent of multi-core designs where the inherent complexity of the system irrefutably increases while the certification design scrutiny also increases.

-Therefore, resolving this conflict requires a platform capable of managing the complexities imposed by the abstraction layers of standard APIs while ensuring that side effects of these complex subsystems cannot interfere with environments classified at the highest assurance level.
+Resolving this conflict requires a platform capable of managing the complexities imposed by the abstraction layers of standard APIs while ensuring that side effects of these complex subsystems cannot interfere with environments classified at the highest assurance level.

 As a platform provider, LYNX acknowledges the need to provide adaptive platforms that can be tuned by developers to manage complexity inheritance.
 Furthermore, the platforms must be internally comprehensible and transparent to allow regulatory authorities to trace and verify assurance claims down to implementation realized in silicon.

 Lynx MOSA.icTM is a development framework that gives developers the ability to integrate complex components as needed, controlling the inherent complexities of their design with the understanding of how their designs are realized in hardware.